devslopes/dwa-templates/coding-team-templates/coding-question.md

 ### Post Message

->You can copy all the question in this section and paste them into the Discord post message window.
+>You can copy all the questions in this section and paste them into the Discord post message window.

-- [ Did you make a search in the old questions to find the same problem?
+- [ Did you make a search trough the old questions (posts) to find the same problem?
 (Y/N) ]

   `Your answer goes here…`

-- [ Description of the problem ]
+- [ Describe of the problem ]

   `Your answer goes here…`